Top 5 4th Quarter Trades of FL - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 159 stocks valued at a total of $321.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 402 stocks valued at a total of $2.75Bil.
 The top holdings were

-According to GuruFocus data, these were FLC Capital Advisors’s top five trades of the quarter.
+According to GuruFocus data, these were FLPUTNAM INVESTMENT MANAGEMENT CO’s top five trades of the quarter.

-During the quarter, FLC Capital Advisors bought 262,715 shares of ARCA:SCHO for a total holding of 308,759.
-The trade had a 4.41% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.77.
+FLPUTNAM INVESTMENT MANAGEMENT CO reduced their investment in ARCA:IAU by 1,837,041 shares.
+The trade had a 2.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $32.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.